-As real productivity nerds, my co-founders and I are on a quest to make our team wildly productive.
-We obsess and agonize over every productivity tool that we adopt.
-In this comprehensive guide we will share our views of Google Chat for Gmail.
+As productivity nerds, we are on a quest to make our team wildly productive.
+In this comprehensive guide, we will share our views of Google Chat for Gmail.

 Effective team communication is the #1 challenge facing business, bar none.
 Too much communication and nothing gets done, and too little communication and the wrong work is delivered.
 In truth, we are all guilty of bad and unreliable communication.
 However, the tools we use can really can make a big difference to the way that communication flows within our team.